tchurchwell/Coding-Exercise/README.md

 Along the way, other attributes indirectly tested include natural curiosity, passion, autodidacticism, courage, leadership, communication skills, and attention to detail.

 To get started with the exercise, you will need to have:

 •  Something to edit Java code (such as the Eclipse IDE)

-•	A Subversion client (such as the Subclipse plugin for Eclipse)
+•	 Apache Maven

-•	A way to run TestNG unit tests (such as the TestNG plugin for Eclipse)
+•	 Firefox v4 - v13

-Download and install Eclipse.
-Install a Subversion Client and then after setting up your Subversion client, check out the coding exercise
+Download and install Maven and Eclipse.
+Clone Git Repository to your local machine or download as a zip from Github.
+Once you have downloaded or cloned the project locally, import into Eclipse as a Maven Project to get started.